alex8399/needle-insertion/README.md

 # Needle Insertion Trainer with Digital Twin

-**Needle Insertion Trainer** is a low-cost trainer consisting of a needle, a dummy patient’s lower arm and their digital twins.
+**Needle insertion trainer** is a low-cost trainer consisting of a needle, a dummy patient’s lower arm and their digital twins.
 It allows medical trainees to practice needle insertion and blood-draw techniques while receiving immediate feedback.
 The project is described in detail in the [presentation](/presentation/presentation.pdf).

 ## Content